Information for Unrepresented Parties

 - Audio Recording Request Form

 You should make two copies of your audio recording request.
 The original copy should be filed with the Summit County Clerk of Courts.
-The second copy may be submitted to our court for processing.
+The second copy must be submitted to our court for processing.
 You can either deliver the form to the court administration office on the second floor of the Domestic Relations Court or email it to firstname.lastname@example.org.

 Civil Protection Order: